Yoctol/bottender/examples/messenger-batch-multi-pages/README.md

 This command starts a server listening at `http://localhost:5000` for bot development.

-If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/line` from your terminal.
+If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/messenger` from your terminal.

-> Note: You must set `PAGE_ID` and `ACCESS_TOKEN` env variables pairs before running this command.

 ## Set Webhook